-HOMEPLEX MORTGAGE INVESTMENTS CORPORATION NOTES TO CONSOLIDATED FINANCIAL STATEMENTS March 31, 1995 (Unaudited) NOTE 1 - ORGANIZATION Homeplex Mortgage Investments Corporation, a Maryland corporation, (the Company) commenced operations in July 1988.
+HOMEPLEX MORTGAGE INVESTMENTS CORPORATION NOTES TO CONSOLIDATED FINANCIAL STATEMENTS September 30, 1995 (Unaudited) NOTE 1 - ORGANIZATION Homeplex Mortgage Investments Corporation, a Maryland corporation, (the Company) commenced operations in July 1988.
 As described in Note 4 the Company has purchased interests in mortgage certificates securing collateralized mortgage obligations (CMOs) and interests relating to mortgage participation certificates (MPCs) (collectively residual interests).
 Since December 1993 the Company has originated various loans secured by real estate (see Note 3).
 The accompanying interim financial statements do not include all of the information and disclosures generally required for annual financial statements.
 In the opinion of management, however, all adjustments (consisting of normal recurring adjustments) considered necessary for a fair presentation have been included.
-Operating results for the three months ended March 31, 1995 and 1994 are not necessarily indicative of the results that may be expected for the entire year.
-These financial statements and notes thereto.
+Operating results for the three and nine months ended September 30, 1995 and 1994 are not necessarily indicative of the results that may be expected for the entire year.
+These financial statements should be read in conjunction with the December 31, 1994 financial statements and notes thereto.
 NOTE 2 - GENERAL AND SUMMARY OF ACCOUNTING POLICIES Basis of Presentation The consolidated financial statements include the accounts of Homeplex Mortgage Investments Corporation and its wholly-owned subsidiaries.
 All significant intercompany balances and transactions have been eliminated in consolidation.
-Income Taxes The Company has elected to be taxed as a real estate investments trust (REIT) under the Internal Revenue Code.
+The Company has elected to be taxed as a real estate investments trust (REIT) under the Internal Revenue Code.
 As a REIT, the Company must distribute annually at least 95% of its taxable income to its stockholders.
 At December 31, 1994, the Company has available, for income tax purposes, a net operating loss carryforward of approximately \$58,000,000.
 Such loss may be carried forward, with certain restrictions, for up to 15 years to offset future taxable income, if any.
 Until the tax loss carryforward is fully utilized or expires, the Company will not be required to pay dividends to its stockholders except for income that is deemed to be excess inclusion income.
 The income (loss) reported in the accompanying financial statements is different than taxable income (loss) because some income and expense items are reported in different periods for income tax purposes.
-The principal differences relate to reserves on and the amortization of residual interests and the treatment of stock option expense.
+The principal differences relate to the amortization of residual interests and the treatment of stock option expense.
 Residual Interests Interests relating to mortgage participation certificates and residual interest certificates are accounted for as described in Note 4.
-HOMEPLEX MORTGAGE INVESTMENTS CORPORATION NOTES TO CONSOLIDATED FINANCIAL STATEMENTS March 31, 1995 (Unaudited) Cash and Cash Equivalents Cash and cash equivalents include demand deposits and certificates of deposit with maturities of less than three months.
-Amortization of Hedging The cost of the Company's LIBOR ceiling rate agreements (see Note 6) is amortized using the straight-line method over the lives of the agreements.
-Other expense includes \$49,000 related to amortization of hedging costs for the three months ended March 31, 1994.
-Net Income (Loss) Per Share Primary net income (loss) per share is calculated using the weighted average shares of common stock outstanding and commons stock equivalents.
+Cash and Cash Equivalents Cash and cash equivalents include demand deposits and certificates of deposit with maturities of less than three months.
+Amortization of Hedging The cost of the Company's LIBOR ceiling rate agreements (see Note 7) were amortized using the straight-line method over the lives of the agreements.
+Other expense includes \$96,000 related to amortization of hedging costs for the nine months ended September 30, 1994.
+Net Income (Loss) Per Share Primary net income (loss) per share is calculated using the weighted average shares of common stock outstanding and common stock equivalents.
 Common stock equivalents consist of dilutive stock options.
 Net income (loss) per share is the same for both primary and fully diluted calculations.
+Short-Term Investments At September 30, 1995, short-term investments consist of a Treasury Bill with a face amount of \$10,000,000, maturity date of October 26, 1995 and an estimated yield to maturity of 5.54%.
 Reclassification Certain balances in the prior year have been reclassified to conform to the current year's presentation.
+NOTE 3 - REAL ESTATE LOANS